dss-0620/studybooster/README.md

 <br/>

-#### This is estimated SPI page where student will be redirected on they click calculate button on Add new result page.
+#### This is estimated SPI page where student will be redirected on when they click calculate button on Add new result page.
 <br/> <br/>

 ### View Saved results